CBalc Coaching and Consulting from the Balcony

 ~Michael Carter, LICSW

-The person on the balcony might be able to see that the person doing the bumping is trying to move with a cast on their foot, that they were not rude so much as experiencing a challenge that was not obvious to the person who was bumped.
-The balcony provides perspective, a pause to insert curiosity.
-It is easier to take a moment to curious when one is not personally in the middle of the dance floor, mall hallway or street fair.*
+The person on the balcony might be able to notice that bump happened because a person tripped.
+They were not rude so much as had a challenge that was not obvious up close.
+The balcony provides perspective, a pause into which to insert curiosity.
+It is easier to take a moment to curious when one is not personally in the middle of the dance floor, crowded pier, family meal, or workplace.

 I believe that every single person wants to do and be their best in this life.
-What blocks their best is often a lack of perspective, information, insight or practice; differentiating what we can and cannot control, how we can and cannot change ourselves and our circumstances.
+There are blocks to our being our best — lack of perspective, information, insight or practice; emotional reactions that come from somewhere (or sometime) else; challenges to differentiate what we can and cannot control, how we can and cannot change ourselves and our circumstances.

-Every person and small group has the potential to experience transformational change by embracing clear perspective, clear options, right information, and transparent decision-making and communication processes.
+Every person and group has the potential to experience transformational change by embracing clear perspective, curiosity, accurate information, and transparent decision-making and communication processes.

 Unfortunately, our usual lives don’t leave time and space for perspective taking as we rush from one thing to the next on our to-do lists without a breath to clarify our own thoughts, never mind reflect on those of our co-workers, or notice the many parts of our circumstances that are hidden to us.

-I will support the bravery and committment it takes to really do the work of change and development.
-I will help you find perspective as if standing on a balcony or the bow of a ship.
-I will experience how you describe your life or work, hold it gently, and bring curiosity, focus, support and guidance as you notice what you have previously not, and readjust goals accordingly.
+I support the bravery and committment it takes to really do the work of change and development.
+I help people find perspective.
+I experience how you describe your life or work, hold it gently, and bring curiosity, focus, support and guidance as you notice new things, and readjust accordingly.

-You want to find out if partnering with me in this work might be helpful?
+You want explore partnering with me in this way?

-I (CB) offer a free 20 minute introductory conversation during which we will discuss your challenges, and what I might bring to the table to support your next move toward your goals.
+I offer a free 20 minute introductory conversation during which we will discuss your goals and challenges, and what I might bring to the table to support your next move toward your goals.

 Contact me justiceandpeaceconsulting [at] gmail [dot] com or use the contact form on the front page of this site to set up a time.

-* This is a metaphor used by Ronald A Heifetz from ‘Leadership without Easy Answers.’
+* This is a metaphor I first encountered in Ronald A Heifetz’s ‘Leadership without Easy Answers.’